dotnet/fsharp/README.md

 ## Code of Conduct

 This project has adopted the [Contributor Covenant](https://contributor-covenant.org/) code of conduct to clarify expected behavior in our community.
-You can read it at [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md).
+You can read it at [the .NET Foundation website](https://dotnetfoundation.org/about/policies/code-of-conduct).

 ## Get In Touch